Pishoy: Departure and relics

 In 407/408 AD, as the Mazices invaded the wilderness of Scetes, Bishoy left and dwelt in the mountain of Ansena.
-At this time, he met Saint Paul of Tammah in Antinoöpolis and the two became very close friends.
+At this time, he met Paul of Tammah in Antinoöpolis and the two became very close friends.
 While at the mountain of Ansena, Bishoy built another monastery, the monastery of Saint Bishoy at Dayr al-Barsha, which still stands today near Mallawi.
 Bishoy departed on 8 Epip (July 15) 417 AD.

-On December 13, 841 AD (4 Koiak), Pope Joseph I of Alexandria fulfilled the desire of Saint Bishoy and moved his body (as well as that of Saint Paul of Tammah) to the Monastery of Saint Bishoy in the wilderness of Scetes.
-It is said that they first attempted to move the body of Saint Bishoy only, but when they carried it to the boat on the Nile, the boat would not move until they brought in the body of Saint Paul of Tammah as well.
+On December 13, 841 AD (4 Koiak), Pope Joseph I of Alexandria fulfilled the desire of Saint Bishoy and moved his body (as well as that of Paul of Tammah) to the Monastery of Saint Bishoy in the wilderness of Scetes.
+It is said that they first attempted to move the body of Saint Bishoy only, but when they carried it to the boat on the Nile, the boat would not move until they brought in the body of Paul of Tammah as well.
 Today, the two bodies lie in the main church of the Coptic Orthodox Monastery of Saint Bishoy in the Natroon Desert.
-Eyewitnesses recount that the body of Saint Bishoy remains in an allegedly incorruptible state to this day.
+Eyewitnesses recount that the body of Bishoy remains in an allegedly incorruptible state to this day.